Financial steps to buying a house

 The two are not equivalent.
 When submitting an offer on a property, pre-approval is usually required by the seller’s agent.

-When you’re ready look at homes, you may want to work with a real estate agent.
+When you’ve reached the financial step of finally buying a house, you may want to work with a real estate agent.
 An agent can show you homes and guide you through the homebuying process, including closing.

 Typically, the seller pays the commission for both the seller’s agent and buyer’s agent, but not always.
 Be sure to inquire about fee structure before signing a contract with an agent.